How to create individualized exercise profile in strength training? Part 1: Testing

 The orange column (vertical) represents STARTING VELOCITY and it is created by using linear regression from Load/Velocity table/profile.
 Using that table we can estimate initial velocity (first rep) associated with a given %1RM.
 There are some differences (i.e. my MVT with 1RM test is 0.12m/s and here is 0.16m/s), but they are because of the deviation between ‘real’ values and linear model, and since the correlation is really high (almost perfect), they are negligible.

 The orange row (horizontal) represents STOP VELOCITY and it is created by using linear regression from Velocity/Exertion table.
-As we have showed above, velocity associated with a given rep-left-in-the-tank is really similar REGARDLESS of the load used (%1RM).
-This allows us to control and prescribe proximity to failure using stop velocity concept.
-There are of course some deviations in score, but that’s because there are slight differences between real values (mean between 85% and 70% set) and linear model.
+As we have shown above, velocity associated with a given rep-left-in-the-tank is really similar REGARDLESS of the load used (%1RM).
+This allows us to control and prescribe proximity to failure using the stop velocity concept.
+There are of course some deviations in a score, but that’s because there are slight differences between real values (mean between 85% and 70% set) and linear model.

 Please bear in mind that you will not hit those exact velocities, but should strive to use them as a rule of thumb, that is individualized.
-Even the small changes in technique (e.g. touch and go vs. pause vs. dive bombing in bench press/squat) will result in different velocities.
+Even the small changes in technique (e.g. touch and go vs. pause vs. dive-bombing in bench press/squat) will result in different velocities.

-In the next installment I will discuss more ideas and problems using velocity-based approach and cover one relationship that might have slipped through the cracks.
+In the next installment I will discuss more ideas and problems using a velocity-based approach and cover one relationship that might have slipped through the cracks.